Sabicool/Medicine/01 Disciplines/Respiratory/Presenting Complaints/Shortness of Breath, Cough and Haemopytsis.md

 - Request as high a concentration of $\ce{O2}$ in the short term unless the patient has significant COPD → 28% $\ce{O2}$ by Venturi mask and reassess at the bedside
 - Ask the nurse to bring the resuscitation trolley to the bedside, attach an ECG monitor to the patient and gain IV access
 - Request ==nebulised salbutamol 5mg (1mL) diluted with 3mL of normal saline if the patient has asthma or wheeze==
-- Request ==GTN SL (0.4mg by spray or 0.6mg tablet)== if the patient is hypertensive, has chest pain or a history of [Heart Failure](01%20Disciplines/Cardiology/Conditions/Heart%20Failure.md); repeat in 5-10 minutes only if SBP remains >100mmHg
+- Request ==GTN SL (0.4mg by spray or 0.6mg tablet)== if the patient is hypertensive, has chest pain or a history of [Acute Heart Failure](Acute%20Heart%20Failure.md); repeat in 5-10 minutes only if SBP remains >100mmHg
 # Common Causes *(Corridor thoughts)*
 ## Dyspnoea
 - Pulmonary causes